bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

 -  Modifications to your Storage daemon’s Device configuration resource to identify that the device is a changer, as well as a few other parameters.

 -  You need to ensure that your Storage daemon has access permissions to both the tape drive and the control device.
-On Linux, the system user **bareos** is added to the groups \group{disk} and \group{tape}, so that it should have the permission to access the library.
+On Linux, the system user **bareos** is added to the groups :strong:`disk` and :strong:`tape`, so that it should have the permission to access the library.

 -  Set :config:option:`dir/storage/AutoChanger = yes`\ .